 Take Five App

-An online tool to designed to help children understand their feelings and teach them how to handle their emotions in a better and healthier way.
+An online tool designed to help children recognize and understand their emotions.
+The app aims to teach them healthy strategies for managing their feelings, promoting emotional awareness and resilience in a fun and engaging way.

 Role

-UX designer leading the app and responsive website design from conception to delivery.
-Key responsibilities included: conducting interviews, paper and digital wireframing, low and high-fidelity prototyping, conducting usability studies, accounting for accessibility, iterating on designs, information architect and responsive design.
+As the UX Designer, I led the design of the Take Five app and its responsive website from conception to delivery.
+My key responsibilities included conducting user interviews, creating paper and digital wireframes, developing low- and high-fidelity prototypes, conducting usability studies, ensuring accessibility, iterating on designs, and overseeing information architecture and responsive design.

 The Problem + Product Goal